Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Oct 12, 2018

-When an individual posts bail on a criminal case in Los Angeles County and later on doesn't show up for the court, what ends up happening is the court will issue a warrant for that person's arrest and will forfeit their bail.
+When an individual posts bail on a criminal case in Los Angeles County and later fails to appear in court, the court will issue a warrant for that person's arrest and forfeit their bail.

-In order to get that bail back – let's say someone misses a court date then three days later they come back, the bail has already been forfeited.
+To get that bail back, let's say someone misses a court date and then comes back three days later; the bail has already been forfeited.
 What we do is we have the bail bond company issue what's called re-assumption papers.
-These papers are a formal request to the court to re-assume the bail.
+These papers constitute a formal request to the court to reassume bail.
 If the court approves the re-assumption, the bail is reinstated, and you can continue to defend yourself in the case while you're out of custody.
+However, it's important to note that the judge may not set the bail at the same level, and there could be additional consequences for missing the court date.

-But the judge doesn't have to leave the bail the same.
+However, the judge doesn't have to set the bail at the same level.
 The judge can say, I don't know why you didn't show up.
 I don't care why you didn't show up.
-I'm now going to raise the bail because you didn't show up on the bail that it was.
+I'm now going to raise the bail because you didn't show up as required.

-So, that's something just to bear in mind if you've missed a court date and you now have a warrant and you want to get that bail re-assumed.
-But what typically happens is, let's say, somebody just runs away to another country.
+So, that's something to bear in mind if you've missed a court date and now have a warrant, and you want to get that bail reassumed.
+However, what typically happens is that somebody runs away to another country.

 Bail Forfeiture in Los Angeles – Warrant for Arrest

-The bail gets forfeited, and then a warrant is issued for their arrest.
-What ends up happening to that bail is that whoever posted that bail is going to lose that money.
+The bail is forfeited, and a warrant is then issued for their arrest.
+What ultimately happens to the bail is that whoever posted it will lose the money.
 So, let's say it's a bond company.
-Your parents, for example, got the bail for you, and they put up a premium of, let's say, 10% or 5%, whatever the percentage is, and then the bail is forfeited by the judge, now the court is going to go and try to get that bail.
+For example, your parents posted bail for you, and they paid a premium of, say, 10% or 5%, whichever percentage applies.
+If the judge forfeits the bail, the court will then attempt to recover that bail.
 So, let's say it's $100,000.00 bail.
-Whoever posted the bail from the courts is going to get their money from?
+Whoever posted the bail from the courts is going to get their money back from whom?
+The potential loss of this significant amount of money can be a harsh reality for many families.

 So, let's say it's a bond company.
-They may have an insurance company, but the bottom line is that the Bond Company is going to be responsible for paying the money.
-This is because when a bond company posts bail, they are essentially guaranteeing the court that the defendant will appear for all court dates.
+They may have an insurance company, but ultimately, the Bond Company will be responsible for paying the money.
+This is a significant responsibility because when a bond company posts bail, it is essentially guaranteeing the court that the defendant will appear for all scheduled court dates.
 If the defendant fails to appear, the bond company is responsible for the full bail amount.

 So, what the bond company ends up doing is they're going to try to foreclose on whatever collateral they took—let's say they attached it to a home or a car—or they're going to try to make those two items be sold so they can get their money.
-Collateral is a form of security that the bond company takes to protect themselves in case the defendant fails to appear in court.
-It could be a valuable asset like a home or a car.
+Collateral is a form of security that the bond company takes to protect itself in the event that the defendant fails to appear in court.
+It could be a valuable asset, such as a home or a car.

-Let's say the bond company needed to be smarter to get any collateral for the $100,000.00; well then, they're going to send in lawyers to try to stall the court from completely forfeiting the bond and making them pay the money.
-Typically, there are about 180 days that they can mess around with the case, and then after that, they're going to need to have some real good justification for the judge not to try to take that money from them.
+Let's say the bond company needed to be more proactive in securing collateral for the $100,000.00; well, then, they would likely send in lawyers to try to stall the court from completely forfeiting the bond and forcing them to pay the money.
+Typically, there are about 180 days during which they can delay the case, and then after that, they will need to provide substantial justification for the judge not to take the money from them.

 Bounty Hunter

-An example of that would be, they've got a bounty hunter trying to chase and catch the guy.
-They've figured out where the person is.
+An example of this would be a bounty hunter trying to chase and catch the individual.
+They've determined the person's location.
 They're closing in on him.
 They need a couple of months.

 The judge might give it to them under those circumstances.
-This is why the bond companies put in their contracts that people can't leave the country.
+This is why bond companies include clauses in their contracts that prevent people from leaving the country.
 They sometimes take people's passports.

 I've seen them put ankle monitors on them, especially on high bail, if the bond company doesn't have enough collateral to protect themselves and the person skips, especially in a serious crime where the person could be looking at many years in prison, the bond company is going to be out that money eventually, and that's a lot of money to lose.